 The rink is a little small, but it’s convenient because it’s in the CBD at St. Mary’s Cathedral, less than a 5-minute walk from the St. James train stop.
 Skates are included in your admission ticket and the music played is on point.

 Hot tip: the little blue kangaroos aren’t just for kids.
 Get your boo or bestie to push you around on one when your feet start to hurt.

 Each June, Sydney celebrates the silver screen with the annual Sydney Film Festival.
 In any given year there are more than 300 screenings of over 180 films from 50+ countries.

-There’s also always engaging talks, parties and special events.
-So, whether or not you’re a movie buff, if you’re looking for things to do in Sydney in Winter, the film festival is your best bet of keeping warm.
+There are also always engaging talks, parties, and special events.
+So, whether or not you’re a movie buff, if you’re looking for things to do in Sydney in Winter, the film festival is your best bet for keeping warm.

 Feel Cultured at the Biennale of Sydney

-Created in 1973, Biennale of Sydney is an bi-annual showcase of nearly 1,800 artists from more than 100 countries.
+Created in 1973, the Biennale of Sydney is a bi-annual showcase of nearly 1,800 artists from more than 100 countries.
 It holds an important place on both the national and international stage and is a must-see for any art or history lovers visiting Sydney during the winter.

-It usually runs from March to June every other year and has multiple installations at multiple locations throughout the city.
+It usually runs from March to June in even years and has multiple installations at multiple locations throughout the city.

 - Pin it: